shreeaastha14/Atuls-life/README.md

  # Atuls-life
 this is about Atul habbits and
 <Br>
-he is very particular about is health
+he is very particular about is health.